amap-cvlab/OmniNav/README.md

 ## 🔥 Latest News!!
 * December 11, 2025: We release the training code as well as the fast system (vision-only) inference code for the R2R, RxR, and OVON benchmarks.
+* December 30, 2025: We release the slow-fast collaboration system inference code for OVON benchmark.

 ## Coming Soon
-* The slow-fast collaboration system inference code
+* The slow-fast collaboration system inference checkpoint

 ## Quickstart
 ### 🧰 Installation